tarwn/lessthandot-hugo/blogs/content/posts/2011-11-03-ssis-interview-questions-answers.md

   <blockquote>
     <p>
       It *is* the data flow.
 Well, really it is the buffer and threads that handle everything.
-Remember that, “Execution Tree is the buffer and threads that make up a Data Flow”.<br /> In 2008 this changed a bit overall.
+Remember that, "Execution Tree is the buffer and threads that make up a Data Flow".<br /> In 2008 this changed a bit overall.
 I wrote about this, praised it and gave it a big, O.M.G. that is cool.
 Essentially, in 2005 multi-processing power could not be taken advantage of by running components in parallel.
 In 2008 that was changed.
 The pipeline can divide and concur by using multiple, sub paths to execute multiple components at the same time (in parallel).
     </p>
   </blockquote>